 Based on its wording, Chinnery’s policy covered claims occurring during the policy period.
 The plaintiffs had made the claim against Chinnery during the policy period.
 In the court’s view, this event had triggered coverage under the policy, based on its plain wording.
 Although the policy contained a clause requiring the insured to report the claim “as soon as practical,” this was not necessary to trigger coverage.
 So, the court found Chinnery’s failure to promptly report the claim constituted imperfect compliance, not non-compliance.

-This duty typically flows from the insurance policy itself.
 Next, the court considered whether it should use its discretion to grant relief from forfeiture.
 According to case law, a court will consider two things: prejudice (unfairness) to the insurer and the reasons for imperfect compliance.
 The court found Zurich had not suffered any prejudice, and the evidence did not suggest Chinnery had attempted to gain any advantage by not promptly reporting the claim.
 So, the court granted relief from forfeiture and ordered Zurich to pay the judgment.